Nasbandi

-Nasbandi is a 1978 Bollywood satirical film directed by I. S. Johar, it starred duplicates of all the popular heroes of the time.
-It is a satire on the sterilization drive of the government of India during Indira Gandhi ruling period.
+Nasbandi is a 1978 Bollywood satirical film directed by I. S. Johar, starring duplicates of the popular Bollywood actors of the time.
+It is a satire on the sterilization drive of the government of India during Indira Gandhi's ruling period.
 Each character in the film is trying to find sterilization cases.

-The film was banned after its release due to its portrayal of the Indira Gandhi government and its policy of compulsory sterilization during the emergency period.
-Later, however, the film achieved cult popularity via home video and satellite broadcast (the ban was lifted after the change of regime).
+The film was banned after its release due to its portrayal of Indira Gandhi government and its policy of compulsory sterilization during the emergency in India.